hafnium49/aloha-lite/vision_bridge/README.md

 # Vision Bridge Service

 The Vision Bridge is a FastAPI-based service that provides computer vision capabilities for the ALOHA Lite robot system.
 It handles image processing, beaker analysis, camera snapshots, and integrates with S3 storage for image management.
+The service now includes advanced SAM 2 integration for enhanced segmentation capabilities.

 ## Features

 - 🔍 **Beaker Analysis**: AI-powered color detection and clustering analysis of beaker solutions
 - 🎯 **Center-Weighted Detection**: Enhanced beaker detection optimized for center-positioned beakers
+- 🤖 **SAM 2 Integration**: Advanced semantic segmentation with Meta's SAM 2.1 models (optional)
 - 📸 **Camera Snapshots**: Capture and store images from connected cameras
 - 🎨 **Color Processing**: Advanced color space analysis with K-means clustering
 - ☁️ **S3 Integration**: Optional cloud storage for images (can be disabled for local development)
 - 📊 **Prometheus Metrics**: Built-in monitoring and metrics collection
 - 🔄 **Circle Detection**: Automated beaker detection using computer vision with adaptive parameters
+- 🧪 **Graceful Fallback**: Robust operation with or without SAM 2 models

 ## Quick Start